University of California-Berkeley logo

 Is University of California-Berkeley the right fit for me?

 Whether University of California-Berkeley is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (11% admit rate), cost ($41,196/year out-of-state), campus culture in Berkeley, and available programs.
+Key factors to consider: admissions selectivity (11% admit rate), avg net price ($13,481/year after aid), campus culture in Berkeley, and available programs.
 Use CollegeCove's compare tool to weigh University of California-Berkeley against similar schools side-by-side.

 Ready to apply?